erred/w/site/blog/12020-10-28-the-update-framework.md

 ---
-description: "framework" is so arbitrary
+description: framework is so arbitrary
 title: the update framework
 ---